leanchess/leanchess.github.io/index.md

 First, the size of LeanChess itself can be marginally reduced by abusing the `pusha`/`popa` optimisation (see *Why the AT?* above).
 We opted to keep the program lean in terms of stack allocations as well, and only resorted to employing in the two instances we deemed absolutely necessary.

-Second, we expect a straightforward port of LeanChess to an [8-bit architecture][#AT] to produce a considerably smaller binary.
+Second, we expect a straightforward port of LeanChess to an [8-bit architecture](#AT) to produce a considerably smaller binary.

 Finally, LeanChess was created from scratch by a lone programmer with no outside assistance and without consulting existing assembly chess implementations (we had had a look at [MicroMax] a long time ago, and we are truly grateful to the [Chess Programming Wiki][chesspro] authors/contributors).
 We are eager to see how others improve on this achievement.